krystallopez/KL-portfolio/Cisco/TeamThor.md

 - The means to create a manual deployment was placed into a modal on that UI so that the user can easily create a manual deployment.
 Using <code>Formik</code> and <code>Yup</code> I was able to set up the inital values for the form and determine what information would be required in order to successfully submit a manual deployment through the CHIM UI.

-- I created all of the UI endpoints for the <code>DeploymentClient</code> class, as well the deployment query keys needed, which allow a user to look up specific deployments based on keywords entered in a search bar on the Deployment Dashboard page.
+- I collaborated with my mentors to create all of the UI endpoints for the <code>DeploymentClient</code> class, as well the deployment query keys needed, which allow a user to look up specific deployments based on keywords entered in a search bar on the Deployment Dashboard page.

 -  Established an export function so that all details of a deployment can be exported into a CSV file.